 Pro Tip

-Working with established Inspectors, or a Multi-Inspector firm, can be one way you achieve this requirement.
-Passing a nationally-recognized home inspection examination is something to put on your resume to show other Inspectors and potential employers that you are taking this new career seriously.
-Once you pass the exam, it will be easier for you to team up with experienced Inspectors who can help you cross this step off your list.
+Working with established Inspectors or a Multi-Inspector firm can be one way you achieve this requirement.
+Passing a nationally recognized home inspection examination is something to put on your resume to show other Inspectors and potential employers that you are taking this new career seriously.
+Once you pass the exam, it will be easier to team up with experienced Inspectors who can help you cross this step off your list.

 Step 4 — Join a Not-For-Profit Organization

-Joining a not-for-profit organization is one of the few requirements Pennsylvania has for Home Inspectors.
-Along with fulfilling your legal requirement, there are some added benefits to your membership.
+Joining a not-for-profit organization is one of Pennsylvania’s few requirements for Home Inspectors.
+Along with fulfilling your legal requirements, there are some added benefits to your membership.

-- It requires that a person may not become a full member unless the person has performed or participated in more than 100 home inspections and has passed a recognized or accredited examination testing knowledge of the proper procedures for conducting a home inspection.
+• It requires that a person may not become a full member unless they have performed or participated in more than 100 home inspections and have passed a recognized or accredited examination testing knowledge of the proper home inspection procedures.

 Pro Tip

 Being a member of an organization that requires and encourages continuing education will help you learn all of the Pennsylvania laws that will affect you in your new career and will also help you learn the tips & tricks of the trade.
-Having a community to engage in can greatly help you understand how you can comply with these laws and how you can recognize situations when they may apply to you.
+Having a community to engage in can significantly help you understand how to comply with these laws and recognize situations when they may apply to you.

 Step 5 — Purchase Insurance